beyondliberty/DINs/README.md

 ![image-20230604113527318](./readme/image-20230604113527318.png)

-The 3121 bounding box annotations for object detection, the 1091 masks for instance segmentation, and the defects on insulators are also in the dataset. ***VOC*** meant that it was labeled in PASCAL VOC format while ***Mask*** represented that it only had mask marking information.  ***VOC***  contains defects, and the defects are augmented.
-We do not make defect masks
+The 3121 bounding box annotations for object detection, the 1091 masks for instance segmentation, and the defects on insulators are  in the dataset. ***VOC*** meant that it was labeled in PASCAL VOC format while ***Mask*** represented that it only had mask marking information.  ***VOC***  contains defects, and the defects are augmented.
+We do not make defect masks.

 ![image-20230604150827054](./readme/image-20230604150827054.png )